 2B had been working hard the past couple of weeks of school on Christmas stories for their families.
 We focused on crafting interesting plots and making our ideas clear to our audience (who were the students’ families).
 They made the wrapping paper, cards, and everything, and were very proud of their creations.
-You can see all the carefully written stories below!
+We hope you enjoyed their lovingly authored Christmas stories

 The students in 2B have been paying extra attention to the author's choices in the books we read this month, and have been focusing on how author's plan and are thoughtful about the details in their writing.
 We planned and wrote a story as a class, which you can read below, and the students are working on their own stories now.
 There are so many creative story planners in our class!

 We’ve been reading and writing poetry this month in Language Arts, and wrote a variety of different types of poetry this past week.
 The students worked hard to make interesting word choices and tried to paint pictures in their readers’ minds.
-They are very proud to have them up in the hallway for the audience of Millgrove students and staff!
+They are very proud of their variety of poems, and you can see more of your child's poetry on Seesaw!